vim/colorschemes/README.md

 * all colorschemes must have the same features
 * all colorschemes must work out-of-the-box in every common environment (16 colors, 256 colors, true colors, GUI)

-Such a goal can't be reached without providing colorscheme authors with a solid toolbox and an up-to-date documentation.
+Such goals can't be reached without providing colorscheme authors with a solid toolbox and an up-to-date documentation.

 ## What is the plan?